Search for celebrities on Ancestry.com!HORSTING

 At the University Retirement Community in Davis he served as vice president of the resident's council and enjoyed being an active member of the URC golf group, which played weekly at Davis Municipal Golf Course.

-He is survived by his wife Virginia Hosley of Davis, whom he met in college and married in San Francisco in 1944.
+He is survived by his wife Virginia Hosley of Davis, whom he met in college and marriage in San Francisco in 1944.
 He is also survived by his brother, J. Edward Hosley of Mercer Island, Wash.; children Charlotte Backstedt of El Cajon, David Hosley of El Macero, James Hosley of Arcata and Paul Hosley of Davis, and their spouses; 11 grandchildren; and one great-grandchild.

 In lieu of flowers and cards, friends and family may make contributions to the Hosley Family Scholarship Fund c/o the Solano College Educational Foundation, 4000 Suisun Valley Road, Suisun, CA. 94585.